hybrid-publishing-lab/hybrid-publishing-research/README.md

 Edit or add content
 -------------------

 This repository is equipped with a node.js setup, so that you can serve the documents in your local network.
 Integrated in node.js is a code validator, which checks your edited or newly added html documents for errors and inconsistencies.
+We are using [grunt](http://gruntjs.com/) and several plugins to trigger building, validation and delivering tasks.

 You need to install this setup described above in the installation section.
 Once you have done this, create a new git branch with the following command: